SuperOfficeDocs/superoffice-docs/docs/en/project/overview.md

 * Whether a project guide is available
 * Stages

-Some **project types** have an associated project guide.
+Some project types have an associated project guide.
 For those types, it's important to understand stages and how to work with suggested activities.

 ## Stages

 Each stage has a set of **suggested activities**.
-There is also a setting controlling whether the sale will automatically advance to the next stage when the last guided activity in a stage is completed.
+There is also a setting controlling whether the project will automatically advance to the next stage when the last guided activity in a stage is completed.

 The sequence of the stages is determined by the **rank** of each stage.